Berlioz in Paris

-All the photographs reproduced on this page were taken by Michel Austin. © Monir Tayeb and Michel Austin.
+All the photographs reproduced on this page were taken by Michel Austin in 2000. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 The street on the left is the Rue de Calais, where Berlioz lived for the last twelve years of his life.